Yitzack/Short-Projects/README.md

 ## Pi_Monte_Carlo

 Calculate pi using Monte Carlo methods by throwing points into a unit N-cube and seeing how many land in the inscribed unit N-ball.
+Written in C++ and Rust.

 ## Prime_Count

 Count the number of primes up to some limit in several ways and which is faster.

+## Sudoku

+Simple Sudoku solver.
+Written in Rust.

 ## Skydweller